 Kate holds a MA in Counselling Psychology.
-She has also completed EMDR Basic Training.
 Kate has been providing support services and counselling to children, teens, adults, couples and families for 40 years, helping thousands of people overcome challenges and reach their potential.

-Kate integrates attachment theory and mindfulness practices with cutting edge research in the field of neurobiology and applies it to her practice with compassion and cultural sensitivity.
+Kate integrates attachment theory and mindfulness practices with cutting edge research in the field of neurobiology and trauma.
+She applies these to her practice with compassion and cultural sensitivity.
 Her approach is warm, accepting, and positive..
-Kate offers a variety of approaches to suit your needs including Eye Movement Desensitization and Reprocessing (EMDR), an effective treatment for many types of psychological distress including trauma, PTSD, and anxiety.
-She also offers sand tray therapy, Internal Family Systems (parts work), art therapy, bio-feedback, narrative therapy and somatic approaches that focus on how our bodies respond to situations.
+Kate is skilled in a variety of therapeutic approaches and will spend provide options to suit your needs.
+These including Eye Movement Desensitization and Reprocessing (EMDR), an effective treatment for many types of psychological distress including trauma and PTSD; Internal Family Systems that works with our protective system and heals the parts of us that are burdened with emotional wounds; and Sandtray therapy that can help reveal beliefs or fears that we are often unaware of but can interfere with our daily lives.
+Kate also offers bio-feedback, narrative therapy and somatic approaches that focus on how our bodies respond to situations.

 Kate is contracted through Crime Victim Assistant Program, First Nations Health Authority, Homewood Health, Autism Funding Unit of MCFD, Self Design, ICBC, Saskatchewan Ministry of Social Services, Brown Crawshaw, and Wamsley.
 If you are involved with these organizations, payment for services may be covered in full.